 15 Ways Justice Ruth Bader Ginsburg Has Made History

-The 86-year-old pint-sized powerhouse broke barriers both in her personal and professional life to become the Supreme Court Judge and pop culture icon she is today.
+On September 18, 2020, Ruth Bader Ginsburg passed away at the age of 87.
+The pint-sized powerhouse broke barriers both in her personal and professional life to become a Supreme Court Judge and pop culture icon.
 Here's what makes RBG's accomplishments so groundbreaking.

 She fought tirelessly for gender equality under the law.
 She battled sexism in her own life and career.
 She juggled motherhood and caring for her cancer-stricken husband while still in law school.
-Now a Supreme Court Justice, she’s a role model for what every young girl (and every adult woman, for that matter) is capable of achieving.
+As a Supreme Court Justice, she was a role model for what every young girl (and every adult woman, for that matter) is capable of achieving.
 She is Ruth Bader Ginsburg.

 What makes RBG, as she is known, such a force of nature?
 “She understood exactly what kind of change she wanted to make—and be—in the world because she had experienced it so personally,” says Katherine Franke, Columbia Law School professor and Director of the Center for Gender and Sexuality Law, who was a part of a symposium in 2013 in honor of Justice Ginsburg.
 In their book Notorious RBG, lawyer Shana Knizhnik, who started the viral “Notorious RBG” Tumblr, and journalist Irin Carmon write, “RBG is a woman who, to use another phrase that mattered a lot to her, defied stereotypes…RBG was already a radical just by being herself—a woman who beat the odds to make her mark.”